-- 21.7.
-The transaction documentation shall clearly specify: - (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers; - (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and - (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.

-53. (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.

-The respective replacement languages are in

-Section 5.4 hedging; Section 5.5, Liquidity Support; Section 5.6, Issuer Accounts

-PCS has reviewed the underlying transaction documentation to its satisfaction.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Transaction Documentation (Article 21 (7))

-- 63. The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction. - 64.
-This criterion is considered sufficiently clear and no further guidance is considered necessary.
+53 Legislative text Article 21 - Requirements relating to standardisation 21.7.
+The transaction documentation shall clearly specify:

+(a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers; (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.
+STS criteria 53. (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.
+Verified?
+Yes PCS Comment The respective replacement languages are in: Section 5.5, Liquidity Support; Section 5.6, Issuer Accounts PCS has reviewed the underlying transaction documentation to its satisfaction.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Transaction Documentation (Article 21 (7)) 63.
+The objective of this criterion is to help provide full transparency to investors, assist investors i in cash flow collections and servicing, as well as to provide investors with certainty about the replacement. n the conduct of their due diligence and prevent investors from being subject to unexpected disruptions acement of counterparties involved in the securitisation transaction.
+64. This criterion is considered sufficiently clear and no further guidance is considered necessary.
+EBA Final non-ABCP STS Guidelines